PaddlePaddle/Parakeet/examples/speedyspeech/baker/README.md

 The dataset is split into 3 parts, namely train, dev and test, each of which contains a `norm` and `raw` sub folder.
 The raw folder contains log magnitude of mel spectrogram of each utterances, while the norm folder contains normalized spectrogram.
 The statistics used to normalize the spectrogram is computed from the training set, which is located in `dump/train/stats.npy`.

 Also there is a `metadata.jsonl` in each subfolder.
-It is a table-like file which contains phones, tones, durations and ids of each utterances.
+It is a table-like file which contains phones, tones, durations and ids of each utterance.

 ## Train the model